 Aroy Mak Mookata

 Aroy Mak Mookata is located in Macpherson and serves dinner only (it is a ban mian store in the day!).
-At $17.90, it is without a doubt the most affordable mookata buffet option.
-The spread includes over 60 dishes for you to choose from, but do note that it does not include beverages (soft drinks are $1 to $2).
+The $19.80 buffet spread includes over 50 dishes for you to choose from, but do note that it does not include beverages (soft drinks are $1 to $2).

 Address: 476 Macpherson Road, Singapore 368191